thomasdeitz/prose-test/README.md

 ## Connecting

-Visit [prose.io](prose.io) and connect your github account.
+Visit [prose.io](prose.io) and connect your GitHub account.
 You will need to need to give prose.io access to your account so be sure to have your credentials (username and password) handy.

 ## Updating